MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/customer-service-entities.md

 IncidentId | Lookup | A unique incident identifier.
 CreatedOn | DateTime | The date and time the case resolution activity was created.
 Since an IncidentResolution record is created when a case is resolved, this attribute indicates the date and time a case is resolved.
 ModifiedOn | DateTime | The date and time the case resolution activity was last modified.
 StateCode | Status | The case resolution status.
 Customer Service Insights uses the following values to indicate the status: 1 (Open), 2 (Completed), or 3 (Canceled).
-If a case is reactivated, Customer Service Insights updates the StateCode 3 (Cancelled).
-When StateCode value is 2 (Completed), Customer Service Insights uses the value of the CreatedOn attribute as the case resolution date and time.
+If a case is reactivated, Customer Service Insights updates the StateCode to 3 (Cancelled).
+When the StateCode value is 2 (Completed), Customer Service Insights uses the value of the CreatedOn attribute as the case resolution date and time.

 ## Incident (case) entity